CosmoStat/Tutorials/presentation_tips.md

 ![alt-text-here](assets/font_readable.jpg)

-Design changes over history: when you choose a font, implicitly you are also giving a message about yourself.
+Design changes over history: when you choose a font, implicitly you are also giving a message.

 ![alt-text-here](assets/font_contemporary.jpg)